auschill/ParallelProgrammingLabs/docs/Vitis_HLS_Tutor/Deploying_the_Adder_on_FPGA.md

 <div align=center><img src="Images/18/16.png" alt="drawing" width="400"/></div>

-* Lastly, if you already set up the above and connect the Clemson's Ethernet, then you can check your IP address using ```ifconfig```, like below:
+* Lastly, if you've already set up your Ethernet connection (e.g., by connecting to Clemson's Ethernet network), you can verify your connection and find your assigned IP address using the ifconfig command.
+Follow the steps below to ensure everything is properly configured and to check your IP address:

 <div align=center><img src="Images/18/17.png" alt="drawing" width="400"/></div>

 Then open a browser such as Google and enter URL which contains your IP address like ```130.127.199.27:9090``` then you can see the entrance page like below:
+Once your Ethernet connection is set up and you have verified your IP address, you can proceed to access the entrance page by opening a Web Browser and enter the URL containing your IP address like ```130.127.199.27:9090```.
+When you press Enter, you should see the entrance page appear, confirming that your connection is properly set up.

 <div align=center><img src="Images/18/18.png" alt="drawing" width="400"/></div>